Neon Color Scheme

 It was one of the first things I installed when setting up a new workstation or VM, and it used to be my go-to monospace font for web design and programming.

 Liberation Mono, part of the open-source Liberation font family, also initially designed by Matteson.
 It's almost an exact duplicate of Cousine (with a few minor differences), and has the advantage of being available for Fedora (out of the box) and RHEL/CentOS as

 ttf-liberation for Debian and Ubuntu (my current distro of choice).

-The easiest method is through Package Control, which you need to install first as it doesn't come with Sublime Text.
-Open the ommand palette with CtrlShiftP (Windows/Linux) or ⌘ShiftP (OSX) and type ***
+The easiest method is through Package Control, which now comes with Sublime Text.
+Open the Command Palette with CtrlShiftP (Windows/Linux) or ⌘ShiftP (macOS) and type ***

 pci*** to bring up